How to Clean a Dog Potty Tray: Keep It Fresh and Odor-Free

 Replacing Bark Potty Patches at Recommended Intervals

 A weekly refresh of your dog’s potty area includes replacing the used bark pad with a clean one.
 These bark pads are designed to last, but they don't remain effective forever.
-Depending on the size of your dog and how often the tray is used, replacing the bark potty natural pet pad every 1 to 4 weeks helps maintain absorbency and odor control.
+Depending on your dog's size and how often the tray is used, replacing the bark potty natural pet pad every 1 to 4 weeks helps maintain absorbency and odor control.
 Over time, bark can become overly saturated, reducing its ability to manage moisture and smell.
 Instead of waiting for visible wear or smell to signal a change, build a routine around regular rotation.
 Bringing in a new pad on a schedule helps keep the setup working efficiently.
 Store extra pads in a dry place to ensure they stay usable when needed.
-Rotating pads regularly keeps your bark potty for apartments smelling clean and looking neat, even in small spaces with limited ventilation.
+Regularly rotating pads keeps your bark potty for apartments smelling clean and looking neat, even in small spaces with limited ventilation.

 Scrubbing Tray Edges and Corners